 Option Description -on Enables authorization for the currently selected zone and creates the authorization data store if it not currently defined in Active Directory. -off Disables authorization for the currently selected zone.
 This option does not remove any data from the authorization data store if it currently exists.

 '''

 create_zone classic4 cn=c125,cn=zones,dc=ross,dc=net

 select_zone cn=c125,cn=zones,dc=ross,dc=net

 is_dz_enable

 0

-manage_dz -on

-is_dz_enable

-1

 '''